gbrough/battleship/README.md

   - computer randomly places 5 ships with different sizes, player has 10 guesses, thats 17 out of 64
 4. Advanced 1 Player Game - 5 different ship types
   - player and computer place 5 ships, both guess
-  - take turns guessing, whichever one hits all five first wins
+  - take turns guessing, whichever one sinks all five first wins
   - Can objects or dictionaries be used?
 5. Improve AI
   - Computer Placement - Place ships in center and not edges, cluster in bottom right corner